Giving for Life: Continuing the Journey

 - Use the Parish Buying service, to help the church take advantage of its scale.

-The original 2009 materials included: a PCC discussion guide, a Clergy guide and a leaflet for individual Church members.
-Copies of the leaflet for church members may be purchased from the Stewardship Office at 4p each, 50 leaflets for £2.00.
+The original 2009 materials included: a PCC discussion guide, a Clergy guide and a leaflet for individual Church members, which can all be downloaded below.
+Copies of the leaflet for church members may be purchased from Sue Whitehead at the Diocesan Office at 4p each, 50 leaflets for £2.00.

 Giving for Life further resources and assistance

-Further downloadable resources are available from the national Parish Resources website, from which copies of the various Giving for Life leaflets can also be purchased.
+Further downloadable resources are available from the national church, from which copies of the various Giving for Life leaflets can also be purchased.

-You can view the PDFs and order copies for your congregation on the Parish Resources website.
+View the PDFs and order copies for your congregation.

 Every parish is different and the resources are intended to offer a choice.
 They range from giving programmes best suited to small rural parishes to those for large urban churches; or materials for those wishing to look at growth or personal money management.
 We are happy to help parishes decide which would be of most use to you in your situation.
 We have a team of Honorary Stewardship Advisers available to visit and work with parishes.